Tesla (band): Forever More and Twisted Wires (2008–2012)

 In June and July 2008, Tesla played a few shows in Europe and the US, including Sweden Rock Festival, Graspop Metal Meeting and Rocklahoma.
-On July 15, 2008 "Tesla- Comin' Atcha Live!
+On July 15, 2008, "Tesla- Comin' Atcha Live!
 2008" was released from a live concert filmed February 22, 2008 at the sold out Myth Nightclub in Maplewood, Minnesota.
-The 2-hour show included hits "Modern Day Cowboy", "Love Song" and "Song and Emotion" along with additional backstage footage.
+The two-hour show included hits "Modern Day Cowboy", "Love Song" and "Song and Emotion" along with additional backstage footage.

 On August 11, 2008, it was reported that Tesla's next album, entitled Forever More, would be released on October 7 on their own record label, Tesla Electric Company Recordings.
 The album was produced by Terry Thomas, who produced Bust a Nut.
 The band aired the album's first single, "I Wanna Live" on radio stations across the globe on August 18 and kicked off a world tour on October 1.
 Forever More debuted No. 33 on The Billboard 200 chart and spawned singles "I Wanna Live", "Fallin' Apart" and "Breakin' Free".

-On May 10, 2011, the band played at a rally for the Sacramento Kings of the National Basketball Association.
+On May 10, 2011, the band played at a rally for the Sacramento Kings of the NBA.
 Tesla performed two songs, "Signs" and "Love Song" during the Kings #HereWeRally at Cesar Chavez Park in Sacramento, California to celebrate the team staying in Sacramento for at least one more year.

-On July 12, 2011, they released a mostly acoustic album titled Twisted Wires and the Acoustic Sessions.
+On July 25, 2011, they released a mostly acoustic album titled Twisted Wires and the Acoustic Sessions.

 Simplicity and Shock (2013–present)

 In June 2013, Tesla released a new single "Taste My Pain" on iTunes.
-They released their new album Simplicity on June 6, 2014.
+They released their eighth studio album Simplicity on June 6, 2014.

-In 2015, the band did a tour with Def Leppard and Styx.
+In 2015, the band toured with Def Leppard and Styx.

 On August 26, 2016, Tesla released Mechanical Resonance Live in celebration of the album's 30th anniversary.
-It included a new single "Save That Goodness", written and produced by Phil Collen of Def Leppard.
+It features live versions of every song from the original album and includes the new single "Save That Goodness", written and produced by Phil Collen of Def Leppard.

-In April 2017, Tesla began working on their ninth studio album, Shock, which was produced by Phil Collen, and released on March 8, 2019.
+In April 2017, Tesla began working on their ninth studio album, Shock, which was produced by Collen, and released on March 8, 2019.

 Tesla released the one-off single "Cold Blue Steel" in August 2021, followed a year later by "Time to Rock!".

+Tesla released the six-track EP, All About Love, on November 29, 2024.
+It includes four versions of "All About Love", a new instrumental track, "From the Heart", as well as a live version of "Walk Away".